 The Senate voted March 18 to approve the bill after the House added a key amendment the day before.
 If voters approve the measure, the legislature will have to work out how sports betting will be implemented, tax rates, and determining who gets licenses.
 The voter referendum is required by Maryland law.

 The legislative session was supposed to end April 6, and this is believed to be the first time a session has been shortened since the Civil War.

-Massachusetts' three casinos were closed indefinitely by the Massachusetts Gaming Commission beginning March 15 and the closure was extended through May.
-Plans are now being reviewed by the gaming commission to allow casinos to reopen include thermal cameras to take temperatures, tables and slot machines being relocated to ensure proper social distancing, masks worn by employees and patrons, increased hand sanitizer stations and Plexiglass shields between employees and patrons, according to NBC Boston.
+Previously the casinos said their guidelines would include thermal cameras to take temperatures, tables and slot machines being relocated to ensure proper social distancing, masks worn by employees and patrons, increased hand sanitizer stations and Plexiglass shields between employees and patrons, according to NBC Boston.

 LEGISLATURE: The legislature is meeting and a sports-betting bill is still active and could be included in the state budget.